-One of the most common causes of arterial insufficiency is atherosclerosis, or "hardening of the arteries."
-Fatty material (called plaque) builds up on the walls of your arteries, causing them to become narrow and stiff .
-This makes it hard for blood to flow through your arteries.
+One of the most common causes of arterial insufficiency is atherosclerosis or "hardening of the arteries."
+Fatty material (called plaque) builds up on the walls of your arteries.
+This causes them to become narrow and stiff.
+As a result, it is hard for blood to flow through your arteries.

 Symptoms depend on where your arteries become narrowed: